bterkuile/rails4-ember-setup-blog/README.md

 Since the online resources considering the right way of combining a rails app with Ember here a short example of a Rails 4 Ember setup that scales.
 The basic examples provided online are set up to be single issue, do not consider a full stack Rails application with parts handled by Ember, since Ember is a nice framework.
 Since my time is short I will try to update this post to eventually get it to give the optimal amount of information.

 <b>DISCLAIMER: this is a very hasty blog post, just to indicate a setup, not
 a complete application.
+There are many unexplained topics like how to use activemodel_serializer and why history is set as ember option, these will be added given time and motivation.
 Visit the [github](https://github.com/bterkuile/rails4-ember-setup-blog) page for the code.
 If you happen to be on the github page and want to visit the blog page go to the [blog](http://bterkuile.tumblr.com/post/72196495361/rails4-and-ember-synergy-setup-blogger-start)
 </b>